Laohakunakorn-Group/NLLAB_OT2_Protocol_Dev/Technical_error_active_learning/readme.md

 * ~Randomise replicates across plate.~
 * Test multiple lysates

+* automate the writing of experiment_metadata.json
+* sort the filing out
+*
 # **Introduction**

 Instructions for deploying the analysis environment and descriptions of the code and workflows within.